About Dr. G. Sekar

 Prof. Sekar’s research activity on organic synthesis focuses on developing new synthetic methodologies employing environmentally benign homogeneous catalysts, metal nanocatalysts and halogen bonding catalysis.
 His group has synthesized the first enantiopure model of Galactose Oxidase enzyme and mimicked its activity for the synthesis of important enantiopure alcohols through oxidative kinetic resolution.
 His group has synthesized a new class of highly stable palladium and platinum semi-heterogeneous nanocatalysts stabilized by M – C (sp2) covalent bonds and utilized them as easily recoverable/reusable green catalysts.
 Recently, his group has developed new catalysts using principles of halogen bonding interaction, an emerging field in catalysis.

-Prof. Sekar is the author of more than 100 publications and graduated 17 Ph.D. students.
-He was the recipient of JSPS, AvH postdoctoral fellowships, AvH equipment award and CRSI bronze medal for the year-2015.
-He is also a present council member of CRSI, India.
+Prof. Sekar is the author of more than 115 publications and graduated 22 Ph.D. students.
+He is the recipient of Institute Research and Development Award (Mid-Career)-2017, JSPS, AvH postdoctoral fellowships, AvH equipment award and CRSI bronze medal for the year-2015.
+He is the Fellow of Royal Society of Chemistry (FRSC) and Fellow of the Academy of Sciences, Chennai (FASCh).
+He is also a present council member of National Organic Symposium Trust (NOST), and Chemical Research Society of India (CRSI), India.

 Welcome to Campus, a multipurpose WordPress theme.
 Go ahead and click around, there is a ton of new stuff to check out.
 For more information